Eyadkelleh/Turnier-Tracker/README.md

 # Turnier-Tracker
-Taht setus up a schedule for teams to play eachother on a signal elimintion style matchups
+That setus up a schedule for teams to play eachother on a signal elimintion style matchups